kdaglas/fast/README.md

     <!-- or -->
     $ pytest
 ```

-### Final result:

-API is being hosted by heroku at:

 ### Endpoints to make an order, view all orders, view a specific order and update an order status.